 5 Key management compensation

-Key management comprises the Board of Directors of the company and its principle subsidiary, Cadent Gas Limited, including Executive and Non-executive Directors who have managerial responsibilities of the business.
+Key management comprises the Board of Directors of the company who have managerial responsibility for Cadent Gas Limited.
 Details of key management personnel compensation are provided in note 8 to the consolidated financial statements.

 6 Investments